Substantive Content of the Norms

 An act in compliance with the domestic law of one nation may still violate the norms.
 The domestic law would remain in effect for domestic purposes but, because it contradicts the norms, the norms would determine the rights and obligations of the nations that are parties and domestic legal provisions would not.
 For example, the norms may recognize a particular debt even though the domestic law of the debtor nation denies there is such a debt.
 Thus, the nation may have to pay up or face losing a war even though its domestic law never permitted that debt.
 The nation may have to pay up from resources other than those of the party that would be the debtor but for domestic law or, if other resources are not sufficient, may have to force the would-be debtor to pay up even if that destroys the would-be debtor and various entities who didn’t owe anything to anyone.
 A recent, if hypothetical, example is the applicability of the U.S. Federal government’s debt ceiling to debt of the U.S. payable to a creditor who, at the time of repayment being due, was or may have been foreign (“may have been” if the creditor was, e.g., represented by an attorney not disclosing the creditor’s identity or nationality), because the ceiling would not normally be applicable to such a creditor (assuming that acceptance of the assets causing the indebtedness was not conditioned on direct party-to-party specific disclosure of the ceiling as binding on the creditor and most laws do not get included in such conditioning).41

 The norms may recognize any legal obligation denied by domestic law because, in general, determining the domestic law is too difficult even for a profoundly skillful foreign lawyer.
 I would defy any U.S. lawyer, including one highly trained at one of the most thorough of law schools and having had a long and stellar career in legal research, to publicly present the text of all U.S. law.
 Difficulties will arise when trying to collect law promulgated by agencies of town and village governments, like the rules painted onto a plank of wood at a park entrance by a part-time administrator.
 Difficulties and outright legal barriers will arise when trying to collect all of the unwritten military commands (like, “Jones!
 Get to Building 17!
 On the double or you’ll be court-martialed!
 Don’t tell anyone!
 It’s a secret!”), private-sector issuances that deem what employees learn to be trade secrets, or contracts with confidential content.
 Add insights into how domestic law operates which are available only from legal experience and academic analysis.
 Add insights into the effect of extralegal domestic culture on all law in that nation.
 Then evaluate where a conflict exists, specifically a conflict that voids some legal provision insofar as contradicting other law, despite a lack of agreement on all purported such conflicts.
 And that’s a challenge to a U.S. lawyer to produce the text of U.S. law.
-Imagine a foreign lawyer trying to do that, or a U.S. lawyer trying to get the text of all the law of, say, the Democratic People’s Republic of Korea (North Korea), including localities, agencies, and the military.
+Imagine a foreign lawyer trying to do that, or a U.S. lawyer trying to get the text of all the law of, say, an enemy nation, including localities, agencies, and the military.
 Then consider trying to add the text of all past law no longer in effect, but which used to be in effect at a time now under consideration and therefore presently relevant.
-Then consider trying to supplement that with copies of all binding judicial rulings on law.
+Then consider trying to collect all of the unwritten law.
 Some decisions and binding opinions that form part of English common law that might be applicable in the U.S. probably never made it into print and now, maybe hundreds of years later, are probably forgotten, even if traces exist in modern written law, if those traces are now unclear.
 The barriers that apply to getting U.S. military law or private contracts could apply to any kind of law in another nation.
 This project to collect would be not just difficult.
 It would be impossible.

 And that would precede trying to interpret it.
 U.S. courts disagree with each other on how to interpret some U.S. law (they usually arrive at agreement on most points applicable in daily practice but until they do they have some disagreements).
 Probably, an attorney skilled in one nation’s law could not provide a reliable interpretation of another nation’s law on all points.
 Even philosophies, scopes, and means of promulgation differ.